RobertAhlin/emx/README.md

 View total likes:<img src="readmefiles/like_before.jpg" alt="Screenshot of likes and not yet liked by logged in user."> Liked by user:<img src="readmefiles/liked_after.jpg" alt="Screenshot of likes and now liked by logged in user."><br>

 ### <a id="signed-up"></a><b>Signed up</b>
-On the index page is it possible to se how many has signed up for the event.<br>
+On the index page is it possible to see how many has signed up for the event.<br>
 <img src="readmefiles/signed_up_01.jpg" alt="Screenshot of total amount of sign ups for an event."><br>
 When looking at the details of the event.
 It shows how many has been approved and how many has signed up in total.<br>
 <img src="readmefiles/signed_up_02.jpg" alt="Screenshot of how many sign ups has been approved and total amount of sign ups for the event."><br>